ayesha-syed/Reservation-Calendar/README.md

 - Remove tennants from a day.
 - Names of tenants are displayed on the calendar.

+The calendar:

 ![Calendar](images/calendar.png)

+Adding a tenant:

 ![Add Tenant](images/addtenant.png)

+Removing a tenant:

 ![Remove Tenant](images/removetenant.png)